jeremymv2/k8s_manifests/kubevirt/README.md

 /opt/pf9/pf9-kube/bin/virtctl console ubuntu-vm -n virtualmachines
 ```

-### Variation of quickstart with VM node registering to control plane and joining an existing cluster.
+### Variation of quickstart

+In this variation, we have the VM node registering to control plane and joining an existing cluster.

 Edit the `admin.rc` file and fill out the DU portion, then source the file again.